monishagopalan/monishagopalan.github.io/_pages/cv.md

 <a href="https://www.ipazia.com">Ipazia</a>, Milan, Italy | _March 2023 - January 2024_ <br>
 <a href="/assets/documents/reco-ipazia.pdf" >Reference Letter</a>

-- Implemeneted deep learning models for Portfolio Optimization on AWS using PyTorch Lightning.
+- Implemented deep learning models for Portfolio Optimization on AWS using PyTorch Lightning.
-- Worked on an internal scikit library for portfolio optimisation [skportfolio](https://github.com/scikit-portfolio/scikit-portfolio).
+- Worked on a scikit library for portfolio optimisation [skportfolio](https://github.com/scikit-portfolio/scikit-portfolio).
 - Currently pioneering research on novel architectures with Hopfield layers and Transformers.

 ### Master's Thesis Student